By Ekemelu Nnoli

 have chosen to accept the advances being made by the collectors and be disloyal

-to their gallery owner, who are supposed to be their agents and closest allies.
+to their gallery owners, who are supposed to be their agents and closest allies.

 As earlier stated, the gallery owner also shares the blame.